pascalduez/postcss-apply/README.md

 **Disclaimer**:
 Just toying around an interesting idea, not even a [spec].
-The plugin is in a very early/rough state.
+The plugin is in a very early state, some features are missing.
-Don't use this for serious stuff.

 ## Installation